TMAJ Server Setup

 work.
 It is not

 compatible with Java 1.4 and Java 5.
-You need to download the JDK (Java

-you are on a Windows machine, all you need to do is double click the
+All you need to do is double click the

 .exe file you downloaded.
+You may use all the default options on

 - Verify Java was installed